Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

 \subsection{Monte-Carlo Simulations}

 Though the exposure-robust standard errors obtained from estimating equation (\ref{eq:fullSEss}) are asymptotically valid, it is useful to verify that they offer appropriate coverage with a finite number of observations and shocks.
-Of interest especially is whether the finite-sample performance of the equivalent regression (\ref{eq:fullSEss}) is comparable to that of more conventional shock-level IV regressions, in which the outcome and instrument are not aggregated from a common set of $y_{\ell}$ and $x_{\ell}$.
+In Appendix \ref{subsec:Finite-Sample-Performance} we provide Monte-Carlo simulations confirming that the finite-sample performance of the equivalent regression (\ref{eq:fullSEss}) is comparable to that of more conventional shock-level IV regressions, in which the outcome and instrument are not aggregated from a common set of $y_{\ell}$ and $x_{\ell}$.
+The asymptotic approximation performs well even with a Herfindahl concentration index $\sum_{n}s_{n}^{2}$ of $1/20$ (which can be compared to a shock-level regression with 20 equal-sized industries); the conventional rule of thumb for detecting weak instruments based on the appropriate constructed first-state \emph{F}-statistic applies equally well to SSIV estimators.
+These results indicate that a researcher who is comfortable with the finite-sample performance of a shock-level analysis with some set of $g_{n}$ should also be comfortable using such shocks in SSIV, provided there is sufficient variation in exposure shares to yield a strong SSIV first stage.